IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 IDSimF simulation applications can store an arbitrary number of additional attributes for the individual simulated particles in the simulation result files.
 Typical examples of particle attributes are the components of the velocity vector, the temperature or the chemical identity of the simulated particles.

-Particle attributes are stored in the ``particle_attributes`` attribute of the Trajectory object.
-They are stored in a data structure which is similar to ``positions``.
+Particle attributes are stored in the :py:attr:`particle_attributes` attribute of the Trajectory object.
+They are stored in a data structure which is similar to :py:attr:`positions`.
 A static trajectory stores the particle attributes in a three dimensional Numpy Array with the dimensions ``[particle, attribute, time step]``.
 A variable trajectory stores the particle attributes as ``list`` of two dimensional Numpy arrays, one array per time step.
 The arrays have the dimensions ``[particle, attribute]``.

-The names of the particle attribute columns accessible in the ``particle_attribute_names`` attribute of the Trajectory object:
+The names of the particle attribute columns accessible in the :py:attr:`particle_attribute_names` attribute of the Trajectory object:

 .. code-block:: python